Master of Social Work

 Upon completion of the Master of Social Work, graduates will have the skills and knowledge to further their careers in evaluating existing practise and promoting change and improvement in services offered and outcomes effected in the lives and situations of clients.
 It offers opportunities for the analysis and investigation of theories and initiatives in social policy and their impact.

-The University of Sydney is Australia's premier research University, and the faculty is a world-class research centre in the humanities, human services and related fields.
-Several higher research degrees are available within the Faculty of Education and Social Work, including Doctor of Philosophy, Doctor of Social Work and Master of Philosophy in Social Work .
+The University of Sydney is Australia's premier research university, and the Faculty of Education and Social Work is a world-class research centre in education, the humanities, human services and related fields.
+Several higher degrees by research are available within the Faculty, including the Doctor of Philosophy, Doctor of Social Work, and Master of Philosophy in Social Work.

 Other study options